E-commerce and RetailSales and Marketing Training

 4. I want to buy moments

-Keeping these micro-moment archetypes in mind when engaging with consumers presents savvy businesses the chance to distinguish themselves through personalized experiences that offer relevant information.
+Keeping these micro-moment archetypes in mind when engaging with consumers allows savvy businesses to distinguish themselves through personalized experiences that offer relevant information.

-Let’s expand a bit on things every business needs to know to understand how to use micro-moments to their advantage.
+Let’s expand on things every business needs to know to understand how to use micro-moments to their advantage.

 Consumers Want to Find Information Quickly and Accurately.